-It is also worth noting that, the construction from Theorem \ref{lwbforcwxc} was originally proposed by Erd\"{o}s et al. \cite{EFR1986} to construct $w$-uniform hypergraphs on $m$ vertices such that no $3w-3$ vertices span $3$ or more hyperedges.
-This kind of hypergraphs is a special kind of sparse hypergraphs which we will discuss later in Section III.D. \end{remark}
+It is also worth noting that, the construction from Theorem \ref{lwbforcwxc} was originally proposed by Erd\H{o}s et al. \cite{EFR1986} to construct $w$-uniform hypergraphs on $m$ vertices such that no $3w-3$ vertices span $3$ or more hyperedges.
+This kind of hypergraphs is a special kind of sparse hypergraphs which will be discussed later in Section III.D. \end{remark}